jsr606/EUROPROTO/SoundDays_MPlab/build_instructions/README.md

 connect the ground pins of the audio jacks together. and wire the jacks to GND on the mainboard.

 connect AMP1 to audio / CV out

+well done! you've assembled your first module :)

+once the module is assembled, we need to upload testcode to the chip to see if everything works.